retail-ai-inc/sync/README.md

   - These logs are then forwarded via **Log Router** to **GCP BigQuery**.<br>Finally, **Grafana** is used to visualize this data, providing users with insights into the synchronization process.
   - This integration is part of a temporary transition phase, and future development will focus on using a more flexible database solution for direct display and synchronization.
 - **UI Interface**:
   The tool has added a **UI interface**, making it easier to operate and monitor the synchronization process.
+For detailed UI documentation and usage guide, please see [READMEUI.md](READMEUI.md).

 ## Prerequisites
 - For MongoDB sources: